Can He Secure an Eagle Hunting Revival — With Instagram? | OZY

 Because old traditions can find new life in surprising ways.

 For generations in Kyrgyzstan, nomadic herders depended on eagle hunting to survive during the winter.
-This traditional hunting practice with eagles dramatically declined during the Soviet years.
+This traditional practice of using eagles to hunt dramatically declined during the Soviet years.
 But recently it has become more popular with young Kyrgyz people.

 Armed with a smartphone and a taigan hunting dog at his heel, 23-year-old Salavat Aibekov represents the new age of eagle hunters in Kyrgyzstan.
 He wears the traditional costume of Kyrgyz hunters: a thick red jacket, felt hat and heavy, wide belt.
 Aibekov, who lives in the village of Bokonbaevo, was taught the traditional hunting skills from his uncle, part of a long line of hunters (aka “berkutchi”) on his mother’s side.